drinkbird/drinkbird.github.io/_posts/blog/2017-07-23-all-about-results.md

 At this point you may be wondering, does everything discussed still apply for any kind of software, or just for high-risk systems?
 What if you are working on a chat application, or a simplistic web portal where users can order t-shirts?

-What if someone using your chat application has a heart attack and the last thing he does is to send a message for help?
-What would happen if that message goes nowhere because your software is problematic?
+What if your chat application is what a remote team relies on to coordinate during an incident, and a bug in it causes messages to go missing at the worst possible moment?

 What if your t-shirt portal leaks sensitive information that will be used by somebody to steal your customers' money?